Social Security Benefit Calculator

 This spreadsheet allows you to calculate your future Social Security benefit at any retirement age for any set of earnings (real or assumed, past or future).

 The maximum amount of taxed earnings for each year is represented by the Social Security Wage Base (SSWB; officially known as the benefit and contribution base).
 The "Indexed" column represents the adjustment for wage inflation on that year's earnings.
 Only the top 35 years of indexed earnings (including zeros, if any) are used to calculate the benefit.
-The top 35 years are shown in bold if there are more than 35 inputs.
+Your top 35 years are shown in bold if there are more than 35 inputs.

 You cannot save the spreadsheet, but you can cut/paste the earnings into and out of it from elsewhere.
 Thus you can save your own table of earnings data and then paste into this calculator when you come back.